krsmith/DS-Unit-3-Sprint-1-Software-Engineering/challenge_md.md

 - What, in your opinion, is an important part of code reviews?
 That is, what is something you pay attention to when you review code, and that you appreciate when others do the same for your code?

+    It is important to check on the functionality of the code.
+Is it working as expected?
+What is expected?
+That should be obvious in the comments that the developer makes.
+Is it easy to read?
+Using a linter, you can see if it meets stylistic requirements.
+Most of all, it's important to give detailed feedback on the things you've found and as the person receiving feedback, to take it as constructive rather than deconstructive.

 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
 How could containers help us improve this situation?

+    When using a container, you are able to set it up exactly how you want with the things you'll be needing for the work you're doing.
+If you only need a few libraries like numpy, pandas, sklearn, that's all you have to add to it.
+    They also require less memory space and are very lightweight, running ontop of the host OS.
+This makes maintenance a lot less time consuming and reduces overhead.

 Answer both of these questions (baseline ~5 sentences) here in text.